Managing a self-employed IVA

 Keeping up with regular payments is very important.
 If you think you might miss a payment, tell your IP as soon as possible.

 Life can throw curveballs – for example a car repair or a broken boiler.
-You may be able to take a short payment break or adjust your payments, if this happens, with your IP’s agreement.
+If this happens, you may be able to take a short payment break or adjust your payments, with your IP’s agreement.
 If your circumstances change long term, your IP can talk to your creditors to arrange a payment variation.

 Can an IVA fail?